imran1289-ah/Online-Grocery-Store/README.md

 **Some part of the website is incomplete/not done since some of the team memebers were unable to finish/complete it

-**This is our first website ever created and we had no prior experience with web development , thus the website may not look very appealing.
-We were learning the core concepts of web programming as were progressing trough the project
+**This is our first website ever created and we had no prior experience with web development

 Here a some screenshot of the website